Congratulations to the developers of Deckee!

-Following the success of our Boating Companion Innovation Challenge, two apps were chosen to be officially endorsed by Transport for NSW.
+Following the success of our Boating Companion Innovation Challenge, Deckee was chosen to be officially endorsed by Transport for NSW.

 Can you create an app to help recreational boaters navigate the waterways?

 Transport for NSW (TfNSW) and Roads and Maritime Services (RMS) wanted app developers to pitch to us on the development of a boating companion app to provide recreational boat users with information and tools for a safe and enjoyable journey!

 Maritime datasets were made available to incorporate to assist in the development of the app.

 There were top 10 priority safety issues from the Maritime Safety Plan which ideally needed to be addressed by a consumer based app:

 - Poor judgement - Poor judgement or lack of judgement are usually amongst other top causes for incidents.